kambria-platform/capsule-core-js/README.md

 # Introduction

-🚀 CapsuleJS serves a friendly interface of several Ethereum wallets and that might help developers can instantly power their Dapps.
-CapsuleJS is an opensource and you can feel free to use it as well as contribute it.
+🚀 Capsule-Core-JS serves a friendly interface of several Ethereum wallets and that might help developers can instantly power their Dapps.
+Capsule-Core-JS is an opensource and you can feel free to use it as well as contribute it.

 * [View release log](./RELEASE.md)